jpmcWorkers/jpmcWorkers.github.io/docs/enlist.md

 ## Background:

 We are not here to throw rocks.
-We are building an army capable of standing up to the world's largest financial empire -- and winning.
+We are building an army capable of standing up to one of the world's largest financial empires -- and winning.
 Rome wasn't built in a day, and we will certainly all face RTO.
-But let us recall the morning of 7 December 1941:
-The Empire of Japan dealt a terrible blow to the United States' smaller Pacific fleet, putting 19 ships and many airfields out of action.
-Less than four years later, the United States Navy accepted Japan's unconditional surrender aboard the USS Missouri.

-RTO will be like our Pearl Harbor.
 It will hurt, but it will also:

 * Shock us out of complacency
 * Attract sympathizers
 * Help us convince the undecided and the misinformed.

 For now, we need to build a robust whisper-network and find a way to understand the scope of our reach.
-We also need some volunteers to take on specific collateral duties related to organizing and indoctrination.
+We also need some volunteers to take on specific collateral duties related to organizing.